OpenTrons/support_docs/json-protocol.md

 #Customized Auto-Protocol

-This prototype uses a custom version of [Auto-Protocol](http://autoprotocol.org/specification/).
-In order to able to be run used as an executable file, many new parameters were added.
-This is a quick description of those changes.
+The OT.One currently uses a custom version of [Auto-Protocol](http://autoprotocol.org/specification/), with additions to include machine-specific parameters required to operate the OT.One.

-You can see a working demo inside the `sample_user_protocol.json` file at the root of this repo.
+You can see a working demo inside the [`sample_user_protocol.json`](./sample-user-protocol.json) file at the root of this repo.

 ###Deck